×

 If you are thinking about moving to Aveiro, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Aveiro, can vary depending on the type of property and its location.
 Generally, the prices for renting an apartment in the city center range from €400 to €800 per month, while buying an apartment can cost around €1,500 to €2,500 per square meter.
 In more suburban areas, rental prices can be lower, starting from €300 per month, and purchasing an apartment may cost between €1,000 and €2,000 per square meter.
-Keep in mind that these are approximate figures and can change over time due to market fluctuations," remarked one expat in Aveiro, Portugal.
+Keep in mind that these are approximate figures and can change over time due to market fluctuations," replied a member in Aveiro.

 Should I buy or rent a home in Aveiro?